Tristan-stack/Mira-Lab/README.md

 # 🌟 **Miralab - Modern Project Management System**

 **Miralab** is a powerful tool for project management and team collaboration.
-It allows you to manage your projects efficiently with features such as interactive Kanban boards, real-time updates, team chat, detailed statistics, and integration with Google Calendar.
+It allows you to manage your projects efficiently with features such as interactive Kanban boards, real-time updates, team chat, detailed statistics, and integration Pusher and QuillJs.

 [Test it here!](https://miralab.gerbert.etu.mmi-unistra.fr/)